thanghoang/libS3ORAM/README.md

 # libS3ORAM
 Implementation of libS3ORAM framework, an extension of S3ORAM scheme in CCS'17 that supports k-ary tree and Circuit-ORAM layout.
 The full paper is currently under review, which will be available soon.

 This repository is just open for review purpose.
-We will merge this with our original S3ORAM repo (http://github.com/thanghoang/S3ORAM) soon!
+We will merge this with our original S3ORAM repo (http://github.com/thanghoang/S3ORAM) after the review is complete!
+The code is not fully well-organized, we will update it soon.

 This project is built on CodeLite IDE (link: http://codelite.org).
 It is recommended to install CodeLite to load the full libS3ORAM workspace.